General advice regarding your garden:

 This includes pruning, trimming, weeding, plant removal, soil improvement, mulching, planting, general tidying up etc. This is either as a one off clean up or ongoing maintenance.
 For major renovation work we would recommend engagement of a landscape contractor.

 The first step is to develop the design brief.
 This involves getting to know you and your preferences and together formulating the overarching goals of the project.
 As much detail as possible should be included.
 You will be asked to complete a questionnaire that will help to focus you on important considerations for the garden; it is often a good idea for you to collect pictures from magazines or take photographs of other gardens you have liked.
-This is an important phase and might take some time; investing some of your time on researching this is well worth it!.
+This is an important phase and might take some time; investing some of your time on researching this is well worth it!
 The next step is measurement and assessment of the site, including levels and soil testing.
 A site survey at additional cost may be required if levels are complex.
+House/site plans that you have are very useful here.

 Following these steps Jacquie will develop a 'Concept Design' and will then meet with you to discuss.
 The design will be hand drawn to scale, coloured and will provide a basic indication of hard landscaping and planting plans.
 Elevations may be included to show level changes and overall effects.

-Any required changes to the Concept Design will be incorporated and the 'Final Design' documentation will then be developed.
-This will provide a hard landscaping plan with elevation drawings and construction details, a detailed planting plan and a plant list indicating plant characteristics and numbers required.
+Any required changes to the Concept Design will be incorporated and the 'Final Design' or ‘Master Plan’ documentation will then be developed.
+This will provide a hard landscaping plan with elevation drawings and construction details where required, a detailed planting plan and a plant list indicating plant characteristics and numbers required.
 An additional fee will be required for council permits, engineering recommendations or other professional advice.
-The final design drawings and specification documents are suitable for a landscape contractor for quoting and garden construction or for you to follow to construct the garden yourselves if preferred
+The Master Plan drawings and specification documents are suitable for a landscape contractor for quoting on garden construction or for you to follow to construct the garden yourselves if preferred

-We can undertake the gardening side of construction and can arrange quotes for the work required to construct the built elements of your new garden with appropriate landscape contractors.
+We can undertake the gardening side of construction and can arrange quotes for the work required to construct the built elements of your new garden with our preferred landscape contractors or artisans for specific elements.
 Alternatively you may source your own contractor or build the garden yourselves.
 Once the contractor is chosen we recommend that we liaise with the contractor through construction and personally source plants and undertake their placement and planting in the garden, together with other 'finishing touches'.
 Other materials and features will be sourced as required.
 A written report regarding establishment and maintenance schedules for the plants is available for an additional fee.

 We are able to find almost any plant that is available for gardeners in Australia at the best price.
-We are also very happy to advise regarding landscaping materials (such as paving, exposed aggregate etc), features and garden art and source as required.
+We are also very happy to advise regarding landscaping materials (such as paving, exposed aggregate etc.), features and garden art and source as required.
+We can arrange manufacture of custom designed pieces as required.